Inclusion and diversity

 Our BRGs are an integral part of Mercer’s ability to succeed in building a culture of belonging.

 Made up of colleagues who voluntarily work together to help Mercer achieve its diversity vision, each BRG plays a critical role in improving our firm’s culture and environment.
-Providing unique perspectives from across our organization, each BRG focuses on our abilities to hire, develop and retain the best talent; work with an increasingly diverse client base; and connect to the increasingly diverse communities in which our colleagues and clients live and work.
+Providing unique perspectives from across our organisation, each BRG focuses on our abilities to hire, develop and retain the best talent; work with an increasingly diverse client base; and connect to the increasingly diverse communities in which our colleagues and clients live and work.
 We currently have BRGs across Mercer from the following communities: Racial and Ethnic Diversity, Women@Mercer, Rising Professionals Network, AccessABILITIES and Pride.

 Inclusion and diversity at Mercer